hadley/adv-r/Package-basics.md

 An R package is the basic unit of reusable code.
 You need to master the art of making R packages if you want others to use your code.
 At their heart, packages are quite simple and only have two essential components:

-* a `DESCRIPTION` file that describes the package, what is does, who's allowed to use it (the license) and who to contact if you need help
+* a `DESCRIPTION` file that describes the package, what it does, who's allowed to use it (the license) and who to contact if you need help

 * an `R` directory that contains your R code.